josk0/essaygrader/config/prompt.md

 9. Create feedback directly for the student based on your overall assessment.
 This feedback should:
    a) Address the student directly.
-   b) Use informal language (e.g., "Good job!" or "Here are two things you could try for next time:" or "I really enjoyed reading your essay.").
+   b) Use informal language (e.g., "Good job!" or "Here are two things you could try for next time:").
    c) Be critical and precisely identify the 1-2 main weaknesses.
-   d) "Sandwich" the critical points between encouraging and supportive words.
+   d) "Sandwich" the critical points between strengths that you identified.
 Be specific when identifying strengths by quoting from the essay.
    e) Explain 1-2 ways in which the student can improve in future assignments.
-Be specific (drawing on the rubric) and give a concrete example of what the improvement could look like.
+Be specific (make reference to the rubric categories) and give at least one concrete example of what the improvement could look like.

 Present your final evaluation using the following structure: